grnet/kamaki/docs/usage.rst

     Options:
      - - - -
-    addr    :  List the addresses of all network interfaces on a server (VM) console :  Get a VNC console to access an existing server (VM) create  :  Create a server (aka Virtual Machine) delete  :  Delete a server (VM)
+    addr    :  List the addresses of all network interfaces on a server (server) console :  Get a VNC console to access an existing server (server) create  :  Create a server (aka Virtual Machine) delete  :  Delete a server (server)
-    firewall:  Manage server (VM) firewall profiles for public networks ip      :  Manage floating IPs for the servers info    :  Detailed information on a Virtual Machine list    :  List Virtual Machines accessible by user
+    firewall:  Manage server (server) firewall profiles for public networks ip      :  Manage floating IPs for the servers info    :  Detailed information on a Virtual Machine list    :  List Virtual Machines accessible by user
-    metadata:  Manage Server metadata (key:value pairs of server attributes) reboot  :  Reboot a server (VM)
+    metadata:  Manage Server metadata (key:value pairs of server attributes) reboot  :  Reboot a server (server)
-    rename  :  Set/update a server (VM) name
+    rename  :  Set/update a server (server) name
-    shutdown:  Shutdown an active server (VM)
+    shutdown:  Shutdown an active server (server)
-    start   :  Start an existing server (VM) stats   :  Get server (VM) statistics
+    start   :  Start an existing server (server) stats   :  Get server (server) statistics
     resize  :  Set a different flavor for an existing server wait    :  Wait for server to finish [BUILD, STOPPED, REBOOT, ACTIVE]